What is HTTPS?

 Why is HTTPS/SSL important for ad earnings?

-There have been some recent changes within the ad industry, and loading your site over HTTP can affect the quality of ads that your readers see and how your ads perform.
+Loading your site over HTTP can affect the quality of ads that your readers see and how your ads perform.

 Google requires that sites load over HTTPS in order to use the SafeFrame feature in their ad technology.
 SafeFrame adds an array of features to the ads that protect your site and readers from any potential bad ads.
 If SafeFrame isn’t able to run on your ads, it can cause ad quality and performance issues.